Improved precision and accuracy of electron energy-loss spectroscopy quantification via fine structure fitting with constrained optimization: Methods

 Adherence to the Bethe sum rule is imposed by providing to the QP the linear constraint of Eq. \ref{eq:constrain} on the fine structure coefficients $b$ in Eq. \ref{eq:model}, using the Quadprog Python package by \cite{quadprog}.

 In Fig.~\ref{fig:showing}, the fitting procedure is illustrated on an experimental Si K-edge.
-The unconstrained fit in Fig.~\ref{fig:showing}(f) yields as a result all-positive fine structure components, which is non-physical as shown in Sec. \ref{sec:theory}, while the fine structure from the constrained fit in Fig. \ref{fig:showing}(g) obeys the Bethe sum rule.
-Note the severe impact on the estimated elemental abundances, visible as a notably different amplitude of the estimated atomic cross sections.
+The unconstrained fit in Fig.~\ref{fig:showing}(f) results in all-positive fine structure components, while the constrained fit in Fig.~\ref{fig:showing}(g), yields a more physical result.
+Note the severe impact on the estimated elemental abundances, visible as a notably different amplitude of the atomic cross sections.

+The all-positive result of the unconstrained fit illustrates the problem's initial ill-conditionedness, as different noise realizations could just as well produce all-negative results.
+The physically valid result of the constrained fit demonstrates the relief of the ill-conditionedness provided by the constraint.